chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 - Activation time: how long the signal will last until it loops back again.
 - Delay: how long to wait before the next loop starts
 - Loop Type: How the repeater will behave.
-- Increment: The Increment to use when in enumerating or repetition mode.
+- Increment: The Increment to use when in enumerating or repetition mode (eg if increment is 2 then the loop would be like 2, 4, 6,...).
 - Start index: the starting number the repeater will use
 - Finish index: the ending number the repeater will use